microsoft/azure-pipelines-tasks/Tasks/AzureResourceGroupDeploymentV2/README.md

   echo $sa_name

   ```
   In case, you're accessing individual output values directly, values are being set after being converted via JSON.Stringify.
-To change this behavior, `Use individual output values as it is without JSON.Stringify` checkbox can be used:
+To change this behavior, `Use individual output values without JSON.Stringify applied` checkbox can be used:

   Example:
   Let's assume, we've `outputvalue` as output of the deployment.

-  `Use individual output values as it is without JSON.Stringify` set to `false (default)`
+  `Use individual output values without JSON.Stringify applied` set to `false (default)`
   ```
   outputvalue => JSON.stringify(outputvalue) => "outputvalue":